AdobeDocs/experience-manager-cloud-service.en/help/generative-ai/generate-variations.md

 You can also use **Explore More** for further possibilities.

-When complete select the desired image and **Save**.
-Adobe Express will close and the image is returned, and saved with the variation.
+When complete, select the desired image and **Save** to close Adobe Express.
+The image is returned, and saved with the variation.

 ![Generate Variations - express image saved](assets/generate-variations-express-image-saved.png)